jethornton/mesact/README.md

 Use the button bar to open the sample configs

 Currently testing the ini update function.
-Build Config for an ini that exists does not actually change the ini it only shows the changes in the Info tab for verication.
+Build Config for an ini that exists does not actually change the ini unless you check off Update Build INI in the Settings Tab otherwize it only shows the changes to the INI in the Info tab for verication.

 Current Test(s):